-- Home Team Goal Expectancy: home attacking strength (1.20) x away defensive strength (1.07) x average goals home (1.57) = 2.02
+- Home Team Goal Expectancy: Home attacking strength (1.20) x away defensive strength (1.07) x average goals home (1.57) = 2.02

-Away Team Goal Expectancy: away attacking strength (1.16) x home defensive strength (0.48) x average goals away (0.96) = 0.53
+- Away Team Goal Expectancy: Away attacking strength (1.16) x home defensive strength (0.48) x average goals away (0.96) = 0.53

-What we now need to do is use the Poisson Distribution in Excel to calculate the probability of all possible scorelines for the hypothetical Arsenal vs Aston Villa game.
+What we now need to do is use the Poisson distribution in Excel to calculate the probability of all possible scorelines for the hypothetical Arsenal vs Aston Villa game.
 The best way I’ve found of doing this is to set up a matrix with all possible scorelines from 0-0 to 10-10.
 Again, you could decide to change this and continue up to 15-15, or even stop at 8-8 if you think it is unlikely a team will score more than 8 goals.

 Poisson = (x, mean, cumulative)